reez/SatsBuddy/README.md

 *Experimental*

-An iPhone app companion for SatsCard.
+An iPhone app companion for SATSCARD.

 ## Dependencies